GET YOUR FREE RENTAL PRICE ANALYSIS

 2. Military Status: A Unique Virginia Protection

-Whether you’re screening applicants or setting rental terms, it’s important to treat residents with military ties fairly.
+Whether you’re screening applicants or setting rental terms, it’s important to treat residents with military ties in compliance with fair housing standards.

 3. Housing Practices Landlords Must Avoid